ros2-rust/ros2_rust/docs/writing-your-first-rclrs-node.md

 If that seems needlessly complicated – maybe it is, in the sense that `rclrs` could potentially introduce new abstractions to improve the ergonomics of this use case.
 This is to be discussed.

 If you couldn't follow the explanation involving borrowing, closures etc. above, an explanation of these concepts is unfortunately out of scope of this tutorial.
 There are many good Rust books and tutorials that can help you understand these crucial features.
+The online book [*The Rust Programming Language*](https://doc.rust-lang.org/book/) is a good place to start for most topics.

 ## Periodically run a republishing function